 Ian Hutchinson

-• Professor of Nuclear Science and Engineering at the Massachusetts Institute of Technology (MIT)
+Professor Emeritus of Nuclear Science and Engineering, Massachusetts Institute of Technology (MIT)

 Issues I am working on in my field which is the Physics of Plasmas, and research into whether and how Nuclear Fusion (the energy source of the stars) can be turned into a practical energy source on earth.
 The third issue is an offshoot of my growing involvement in explaining the relationship between Christianity and science, which is somewhat outside my major scientific activity.